spokenaac/capacitor-mlkit-digitalink-plugin/README.md

   * download a model
     * verify error thrown if incorrect model
     * verify non-error response notifying that model is already downloaded
-    * verify non-error if model is already downloaded
     * verify non-error if model is not already downloaded
   * download an array of models
     * verify non-error if models are already downloaded